AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 To evaluate the effect of fine-tuning, I first ran my `eval.py` harness on the evaluation set both before and after fine-tuning the GPT-2 model on the cricket-rules dataset.

 **Before fine-tuning:**
-Sum of probabilities: 1.9442e-13
+Sum of probabilities: 7.2037e-08

 **After fine-tuning:**
-Sum of probabilities: 4.2759e-11
+Sum of probabilities: 1.0168e-07

-This shows that the fine-tuned model assigns much higher probability to the correct cricket-rule responses compared to the base GTP-2 model.
+This shows that the fine-tuned model assigns higher probability to the correct cricket-rule responses compared to the base GTP-2 model.
 Even with a short training run, the model has clearly adapted to the specialised cricket domain, as evidenced by the increased probability scores for the evaluation set.

 ### (b) Other Evaluation Methods